20 people are interested

 Federal Legal Clinic Intern (SDNY)

-The Federal Legal Clinic (SDNY) helps at all stages of federal litigation to persons representing themselves in an incredibly diverse range of cases including, civil rights, labor and employment, intellectual property, and securities law.
+The Federal Legal Clinic (SDNY) helps at all stages of federal litigation to persons representing themselves in an incredibly diverse range of cases including, civil rights, employment discrimination, labor law, intellectual property, social security benefits, and fair housing law.
 This diversity of cases and litigants provides volunteers with a unique opportunity to gain practical experience "thinking like a lawyer" and solving a variety of legal and non-legal issues while working directly with litigants.
 Interns have extensive contact with litigants by conducting initial intake interviews, providing legal consultations to clients under the supervision of an attorney, and interviewing clients to gather facts for written submissions to the federal court.
 Interns also write for a range of audiences including briefs for court, other litigation documents, and guides, templates, and fact sheets for litigants.
 This is a great opportunity for students who are interested in federal litigation, direct legal services, or policy work.

 Foreclosure Prevention Project Intern